 Merger Toolkit by Mills Oakley Lawyers has been developed to assist organizations in undertaking a merger.

-Pro Bono Partnership provides free non-litigation legal services to nonprofits in Connecticut.
+Pro Bono Partnership provides non-litigation, no/low-cost legal services to nonprofits in Connecticut.